HRM-Human Resource Management

 HRM 4143 Strategic Human Resource Management and Human Resource Analytics (2-2-3)

-An approach to managing people that support an organization’s long-term goals.
-This course delivers a combination of current and classic theory and practical application of course concepts relevant to Strategic Human Resource Management (SHRM) and HR analytics to effectively understand and navigate contemporary organizations.
-Students are expected to engage in the coursework through multiple real-world case study exercises and projects to gain a strong grip on the knowledge and skills presented in this course.
+An approach to managing people that supports an organization’s long-term goals.
+Developed with industry collaboration, this course delivers a combination of current and classic theory and practical application of course concepts relevant to Strategic Human Resource Management (SHRM) and HR analytics to effectively understand and navigate contemporary organizations.
+Students are expected to engage in the course work through multiple real-world case study exercises and projects to gain a strong grip on the knowledge and skills presented in this course.

 Prerequisites: HRM 3013